 What is Beating the Street about?

 Beating the Street starts by illustrating how amateur investors can succeed in buying stocks.
 It covers why you should buy stocks and the major pitfalls to avoid.
-Then it discusses how the author successfully grew and managed an investment Fund delving into his methodology and learnings.
+Finally, it discusses how the author successfully grew and managed an investment fund delving into his methodology and learnings.

-The book is more relevant to read now than at any other time in the last 10 years.
-It was written in the aftermath of the crash of 87.
-Stock Market condition are eerily similar in early 2020.
+The book is more relevant to read now than at any other time in the last 10 years, being written in the aftermath of the crash of 87 while market conditions are eerily similar to early 2020.

 ‘We worried that the dollar was collapsing (FX impacts), foreign companies were dumping their products in our markets (US-China Trade War)… an oil shortage (age of old issue but currently oversupply)…the consumer was deeply in hock (high levels of consumer debt) and unable to buy merchandise (lack of demand) and President Reagan was not allowed to run for a third time (Political uncertainty).’